College of Charleston: Campus

-The College of Charleston's main campus in downtown Charleston includes 156 buildings, a mix of modern and historic buildings constructed from 1770 to 2009.
-The average building is more than 100 years old.
-Twenty buildings are under historic, protective easements.
-The College of Charleston downtown campus is listed on the National Register of Historic Places.
+The College of Charleston's main campus in downtown Charleston, South Carolina, includes 156 buildings, a mix of modern and historic buildings built between 1770 and 2015.
+The average building is over 100 years old, and 20 buildings are under historic, protective easements.
+The College of Charleston downtown campus is listed on the National Register of Historic Places, as is William Blacklock House.

 Outside of downtown Charleston, the campus includes the Grice Marine Lab on James Island, the J. Stewart Walker Sailing Center and the Patriots Point Athletic Complex in Mount Pleasant and the 881 acre Stono Preserve.

-In 2017, Travel + Leisure magazine named it "America's Most Beautiful College Campus."